It’s bargain time right now!

 So my advice is don’t judge until you go in and look at the inventory.
 Sometimes those nurseries are NOT the best places.
 Try the Big Box and see what they offer.
 I found my Erodium there!

-I will be planting some hypertufa pots today with the semps I got on clearance.
-And I did get a Mother of Thousands Bryophyllum daigremontianum, also called Alligator Plant, or Mexican Hat Plant and Devil’s Backbone.
-It had been accidentally planted with the semps so I got a bonus plant, but I have to repot it for indoors during the winter.
+I have been planting some hypertufa pots with the semps and sedum I got on clearance.
+And I did get another Mother of Thousands Bryophyllum daigremontianum, also called Alligator Plant, or Mexican Hat Plant and Devil’s Backbone.
+It had been accidentally planted with the semps so I got a bonus plant, but I’ll have to repot it for indoors during the winter.

 Have you had a Mother of Thousands?
 I think it will probably live up to its name.At least from what I have heard.

-Have a wonderful Sunday.
+Have a wonderful Wednesday.
 And if you should just happen to be near any garden centers, check for Succulents On Sale!
+Get them into the ground (the hardy ones) and they can burst out with new baby chicks in the spring.
+Or spread all over and bloom!

 Hi, I am Kim and thank you so much for visiting my magazine!
 I am a gardener and a hypertufa maker.
 If you came here to learn about hypertufa, I have a lot of information.
 But I also write about flower gardening and using succulents which are great drought-tolerant plants.